 2. the perfect frequency for your email marketing

 How often should you get in touch with your recipients?
-Unfortunately, as is so often the case, there is no clear answer to this question.Â
+Unfortunately, as is so often the case, there is no clear answer to this question.

 The frequency formula

-The frequency of your messages should be geared to the habits and expectations of your readership on the one hand and to your possibilities on the other.Â
+The frequency of your messages should be based on the one hand on the habits and expectations of your readership and on the other hand on your possibilities.

 You don’t have to send out a daily newsletter.
 Even weekly is not necessary.
 But it shouldn’t be less than once a month, otherwise you’ll be forgotten.
 Some recipients will then no longer know why they are receiving this email and, in the worst case, will mark it as spam.

 Sometimes newsletter senders leave it up to their readers to decide how often they want to receive information.
 This can be a good idea, but it can also overwhelm users.
-One basic rule is: make it as easy as possible for interested parties to subscribe to your mailing list.Â
+Because one basic rule is: make it as easy as possible for interested parties to sign up to your mailing list.

-Instead, you could offer a different frequency as an alternative if someone wants to unsubscribe from the mailing list.
-This way, you won't lose readers who are generally interested in your content but simply receive too many emails.
+This way, you won’t lose readers who are generally interested in your content but simply receive too many emails.

 3. the thing with the design of emails